Rory is an 8-year old cavalier x maltese x shizhu (although we thought she was a cavoodle for 4 years so we still think of her that way!)

 Most importantly Rory absolutely loves her work.
 As soon as I pack her ‘work bag’ (with her coat and bedding) she starts to do happy leaps around the house and as soon as we pull up at the office the tail is going non-stop.

-Jersey is an 9-year old beagalier (beagle x cavalier).
+Jersey is a 10-year old beagalier (beagle x cavalier).

 We qualified as an animal-assisted therapy team together in September 2015.